 4. What is bleeding-area?

-In most cases, after a print is being framed, image-border will be lost/not viewable because they are either trimmed away (for some frameless-style products), covered by the frame rabbet or passe-partout etc. This trimmed or covered area is called the “bleeding area”, simply-speaking the purpose is to tolerate the little bit of size inaccuracy caused by paper elasticity etc. If an important subject is positioned too close to the border, part of it may not be viewable after getting the print framed.
+While print-bleeding is not required in our giclee-printing process, when a photo print is getting framed, image-border will be lost/not viewable because they are either trimmed away (for some frameless-style products), covered by the frame rabbet or passe-partout etc. This trimmed or covered area is called the “bleeding area” (to be specific, frame-bleeding), simply-speaking the purpose is to tolerate the little bit of size and positioning inaccuracy caused by paper/component elasticity etc. If an important subject is positioned too close to the border, part of it may not be viewable after getting the print framed.

 The viewable size of a framed image is usually smaller than the actual print-size, it’s a common mistake to measure the viewable-size of an old photo when people want to print a new one.

 In some (but not all) cases (for example, when framing photo paper or fine art paper with passe-partout), if an important subject is at the bleeding area and there’s no way to change the photo composition, there’s a workaround: making the window on the passe-partout larger than the image on the printing-paper, so that the unprinted white border (at least approx. 0.5″ width to minimize any visual problem caused by potential component size and positioning inaccuracy) of the printing-paper is being displayed as well, but this usually involves additional charges, as the framing procedure becomes more complex & technical.